Meet YOLO26: next-gen vision AI.

 1. Detect drift — alert fires.

-2. Sample drifted frames — pull recent production frames into Platform Discovery.
+2. Sample drifted frames — pull recent production frames and upload them as a new dataset version.

 3. Auto-annotate + review — using the previous best model as the inference pass, ranked by active learning uncertainty.